build-boxes/webnode/README.md

     vagrant destroy -f centos
     ```

-## Cloud Image Creation - Linode or Azure
+## Cloud Image Creation - Linode, Azure, AWS or GCP
 It can be used in Windows 10/11 (a bit difficult to setup), or you can use Debian/Ubuntu host environemnt.
 1. Install Ansible, Terraform (Use Windows Subsystem for Linux 2)
 2. Install some plugins in WSL2 for Ansible (Google Search, also [this link https://slavid.github.io/2021/11/28/running-vagrant-ansible-windows-through-wsl2/#configuration ](https://slavid.github.io/2021/11/28/running-vagrant-ansible-windows-through-wsl2/#configuration) )